-If not located within the building, the postal facility must:

-- a. have a roof covering which offers residents ample protection from the rain while gathering mail; - b. be located adjacent to available parking and sited such that tenants will not obstruct traffic while collecting mail; and - c. have adequate lighting functioning from dusk to dawn.
+- a.
+If not located within the building, the postal facility must: - i. have a roof covering which offers residents ample protection from the rain while gathering mail; - ii. be located adjacent to available handicap and standard parking and sited such that tenants will not obstruct traffic while collecting mail; and - iii. have adequate lighting functioning from dusk to dawn. - b.
 Single Family scattered site developments must provide a mail box on a pedestal/post that will be consistent with the design and appearance of the residential home and area.